(original graphic by marvistavet.com)

 SPLENIC MASSES – WHY ARE THEY BAD?

-Occasionally spleens grow masses.
-These are generally either benign tumors (hemangiomas) or malignant tumors (hemangiosarcomas grow from the red pulp, mast cell tumors and lymphosarcoma arise from the white pulp.)
+Most spleens are removed because they have grown a tumor.
+Tumors can be benign (like the red pulp hemangioma) or malignant (like the red pulp hemangiosarcoma, white pulp mast cell tumors, or white pulp lymphosarcoma).
 In dogs, most splenic masses are either hemangiomas or hemangiosarcomas while in the cat they are usually either mast cell tumors or lymphosarcomas.

 Unfortunately, the splenic mass is certain to bleed again and if the spleen is not removed, eventually the patient will bleed to death.